dukeofharen/ducode/content/posts/config-validation-in-net-core.md

 ---
 title: "Configuration validation in .NET Core"
-date: 2018-01-16T20:08:02+01:00
+date: 2018-01-21T20:08:02+01:00
-draft: true
+draft: false
+featured_image: "header-config-validation.jpg"
 tags: [".net core", "c#"]
 categories: [".net core"]
 ---

 Hi,

-TLDR: not interested in reading the whole thing?
+TLDR: Configuration validation using the .NET Core configuration and data annotations library.
+Not interested in reading the whole thing?
 The GitHub link to the repository is at the bottom of the page.

 The customer I currently work at has a large and very intricate collection of .NET reusable libraries.
 One of these libraries contains code to validate and read custom configuration sections in Web.config and App.config files.
 With the dawn of .NET Core, the "classic" configuration model is replaced by a newer and more modular one.
 The new .NET Core configuration libraries enable you to use any sort of configuration file (e.g. JSON files, XML files, YAML files etc.) and also simplifies the deserialization of said file to an object.